Erdogan sets May 14 election date as he seeks to extend rule

 Associated Press

-The elections could be the country’s most significant ones in decades.
-Erdogan is seeking to extend his two decades in power, and the voting will determine whether Turkey continues on the increasingly authoritarian course set by the strongman politician.
+The elections could be the country’s most significant vote in decades.
+It will determine whether the country will take a more democratic path or continue on the increasingly authoritarian course set by the strongman politician.

-Erdogan has ruled over Turkey since 2003, first as prime minister and as president since 2014.
-The upcoming elections could present him with his stiffest electoral challenges.
+Erdogan has ruled over Turkey since 2003 — first as prime minister and as president since 2014 — but this year’s elections could be his most challenging.

-Turkey is struggling with a troubled economy, soaring inflation and the aftermath of the Feb.
-6 earthquake, which left hundreds of thousands of people across 11 Turkish provinces sheltering in tents or temporary accommodation.
+The country is struggling with a troubled economy, soaring inflation and the aftermath of the powerful earthquake that killed more than 46,000 people and left hundreds of thousands of people across 11 Turkish provinces sheltering in tents or temporary accommodation.

-Erdogan on Friday raised his country’s death toll from the earthquake to more than 47,000.

 Many have criticized his government’s response to the earthquake and accuse it of failing to prepare the earthquake-prone country for a disaster in waiting.